-N/A

-Yes

-No

-If your employees have children of school age or younger, you could save tax and national insurance for both the employees and the company by agreeing to pay part of their salary as childcare vouchers, worth up to £55 per week.
+47 When your employees travel together to work-related training courses or make other business journeys, pay the drivers an extra tax-free 5p a mile for each fellow employee they carry.
+Yes No N/A 48 You can provide each of your employees with one tax free mobile phone each.
+There is no tax on the employee for private use of the phone as long as the company takes out the contract with the telecoms company and owns the handset.
+Yes No N/A 49 If your employees have children of school age or younger, you could save tax and national insurance for both the employees and the company by agreeing to pay part of their salary as childcare vouchers, worth up to £55 per week.
 The vouchers have to be offered to all employees, not just those who are parents.

-Thank your employees for their hard work with an annual party or other event.
+No N/A 50 Thank your employees for their hard work with an annual party or other event.
 There is no tax charge for the employees if the cost per head is less than £150.
-Personal Planning

-When you contribute to a registered pension scheme you automatically can get basic rate tax relief on your contributions.
-If

-- when you contribute to a registered pension scheme you automatically can get basic rate tax relief on your contributions.
-If you are a 40% taxpayer you can also claim an additional 20% tax relief through your tax return.
-This means when you contribute £4,000 (net of 20% tax) to the pension scheme, you will get a further tax reduction of £1000, and the pension scheme will receive a total of £5,000. - You can also contribute up to £2,880 net (£3,600 gross) per year Yes No N/A into a pension on behalf of your children or grandchildren.
-The funds will be protected from tax charges and cannot be drawn on until the child/grandchild is aged at least 55. - 53 If you have a large win on the lottery or other surplus cash you want Yes No N/A to invest for your retirement you are no longer restricted in the amount you contribute into a registered pension scheme.
+Yes No N/A Per sonal Planning 51 When you contribute to a registered pension scheme you automatically can get basic rate tax relief on your contributions.
+If you are a 40% taxpayer you can also claim an additional 20% tax relief tax return.
+This means when you contribute £4,000 (net of 20% tax) to the scheme, you will get a further tax reduction of £1000, and the pension so receive a total of £5,000. he pens ion N/A 1r 52 You can also contribute up to $\pounds 2,880$ net ($\pounds 3,600$ gross) per year into a pension on behalf of your children or grandchildren.
+The funds will be protected from tax charges and cannot be drawn on until the child/grandchild is aged at least 55.
+Yes No N/A 53 If you have a large win on the lottery or other surplus cash you want to invest for your retirement you are no longer restricted in the amount you contribute into a registered pension scheme.
+Contributions up to the annual allowance (currently £40,000) can attract tax relief, but you can put any amount in you wish.
+Yes No N/A 54 Is your Will up to date?
+A Will becomes invalid when you marry.
+If you don't have a valid Will your spouse or partner will not automatically inherit all your assets, and may be left with insufficient funds to support • No lves.
+N/A 55 If you are not married or in a civil partnership, but want to leave assets to a long-term companion or partner, inheritance tax will be payable on that gift.
+The only way to secure the exemption from inheritance tax on the gift is to marry/register a civil partnership with the intended recipient before you make the gift.
+Yes No N/A